In early July of this year, the inhabitants of Innaarsuit, a tiny island village in northwestern Greenland, looked out to sea and saw an iceberg.

 The crew of the Titanic was warned, and ploughed on anyway, with disastrous results.
 No modern ship would make the same mistakes or be so blind to the presence of icebergs.
 So what’s to worry about?

-If you’re planning a trip to Greenland sometime soon - say, this one - you should take the opportunity to ask a modern Greenlander about icebergs.
+If you’re planning a trip to Greenland sometime soon - you should take the opportunity to ask a modern Greenlander about icebergs.
 If you’re brave, try using the phrase “not such a big deal”, just to see how they react.

 They know the truth about how fascinating, complex, and worthy of extremely cautious respect these massive structures are.
 They’ll set you straight.